Kourtney Kardashian & Kendall Jenner Run Into Their Exes During Night Out In L.A.

 “He regrets how things ended between them and feels that being invited to her party last night was a huge step towards reconciliation.
 In the brief time they spent together, he felt their chemistry and is hoping he gets to see more of her soon so he can show her how much he has grown, changed and matured since they were a couple.
 He would take her back in a second if she gave him a real chance,” an insider told Hollywood Life last spring.

-The source went on to reveal that Younes believes Kourtney is looking hotter than ever and really missed being in a relationship with her.
+The source went on to reveal that Younes believes Kourtney is looking hotter than ever and really misses being in a relationship with her.

-Meanwhile, fans can see more of both Kourtney Kardashian and Kendall Jenner by following the pair on their social media accounts, or tuning into Keeping Up with the Kardashians on the E! network.
+Meanwhile, fans can see more of both Kourtney Kardashian and Kendall Jenner by following the pair on their social media accounts, or tuning into Keeping Up With The Kardashians on the E! network.